Student Raps In 4 Steps Blog

 Flocabulary Lyric Lab

-Students can use Lyric Lab on specific lesson with relevant vocabulary words, or select any lesson to create their own rap.
+Students can use Lyric Lab on specific lessons with relevant vocabulary words, or select any lesson to create their own rap lyrics.
 With Lyric Lab, students can write raps line by line using a word rhyming generator.
 Once their rap is complete, they can select which beat they want to use to present their masterpiece.

 3. Record